 To send this as an e-card, I thought it’d be great to create a GIF.
 I’ve tailored this card to represent someone who may not have the chance to see their mother on Mother’s Day, but still wished to send a sentiment; though, you can use any sentiment that is personal to you.
+By downloading apps such as procreate for pc, you can create and personalise digital art for the perfect e-gift to a loved one.
 Coming up with the right words to say can sometimes be a challenge; so use sentiments from cards already written if that helps.

 For Adobe Photoshop CS4 or higher, follow these steps.
 We’re assuming that if you want to create a GIF using Photoshop, you already have a basic knowledge of the program.
 If not, there are plenty of free websites online that will allow you to upload your pictures and create the GIF file for you.
 Search “gif maker” in your internet search for those free programs.
 I prefer Photoshop because I like the flexibility of design it gives me, especially for determining the speed of each frame.
 This is a pretty easy tutorial, so load the program and let’s get started!